element-hq/element-web/docs/config.md

     timeline for recent messages.
 When false day dates will be used.
 -   `UIFeature.BulkUnverifiedSessionsReminder` - Display popup reminders to verify or remove unverified sessions.
 Defaults to true.
+-   `UIFeature.locationSharing` - Whether or not location sharing menus will be shown.

 ## Undocumented / developer options